COVID-19 Update: 30/4/21

 Special Events: Nicholaston House organises a number of special events, including: open days, quiet garden events, fund-raising events and more...details can be found on our Facebook page!

 Groups and Conferences: Nicholaston House is an ideal place for church and Christian groups to spend time together.
-Book one or more of our rooms for a day, evening, weekend, week or even longer periods.
-Contact us for availability and prices.
+Contact us for availability.
+General information can be found here: Group and Conference Bookings at Nicholaston House

 Self-Catering Retreats: Are you weary and in need of a break from giving out or in need of space ‘just to be’?
 Then why not make the most of the Bryn Room at Nicholaston House - a studio apartment attached to the House, set aside for people who need residential time out.
 Dates and availability can be found on our event website: events.nicholastonhouse.org Alternatively, contact us to check availability and prices.